-As of March 31, 2020, we had capital available to fund operations of approximately \$103.0 million.
+As of September 30, 2020, we had capital available to fund operations of approximately \$87.8 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
-We have incurred losses since our inception in 2000 and as of March 31, 2020, we had an accumulated deficit of \$679.3 million.
+We have incurred losses since our inception in 2000 and as of September 30, 2020, we had an accumulated deficit of \$700.7 million.
 We may continue to incur losses for the foreseeable future.
 The size of our losses will depend, in part, on the rate of future expenditures and our ability to generate revenues.

 On November 8, 2017, we entered into an at-the-market (ATM) sales agreement with Cowen and Company, LLC to sell up to \$75 million of our common stock under a shelf registration statement filed in November 2017.
 As of December 31, 2018, we had sold an aggregate of 2.8 million shares of common stock pursuant to the ATM at a weighted average price per share of \$4.00 for net offering proceeds of \$10.9 million.
-We did not sell any shares of our common stock pursuant to the ATM in 2019 and have not sold any shares of our common stock pursuant to the ATM in 2019 and have not sold any shares of our common stock pursuant to the ATM in 2019.
+We did not sell any shares of our common stock subsequent to 2018 and we terminated the ATM sales agreement with Cowen and Company, LLC in July 2020.